 The Schön family has long owned the 1952 Lancia Aurelia B21, chassis no. B21-3317.
 Mila Schön (born Nutrizio) moved to Milan in the second post-war period with her husband, Aurelio Schön, a racing driver at the 1953 to 1956 Mille Miglia and among the founders of the Sant’Ambroeus team.
+In 1958, Mila opened her first atelier and then entered the world of high fashion.
+In the 1970s she began to create pret-a-porter creations.
+Even today the brand is a reference for sober and elegant fashion.
+Giorgio Schön has managed the family business for many years.
+He dedicated all his extra time to racing and collecting historical cars.
+He raced with many cars, among which the Lancia Delta S4, and now he has an outstanding car collection.
+Owner of the Zagato brand, from 1994 to 2001, in recent years he has mainly dedicated himself to Rossocorsa, the largest Ferrari and Maserati concessionaire in Europe.
 The 1952 Lancia Aurelia B21, chassis no. B21-3317 was the perfect classic car in line with the Schön family’s style.
 It is nowadays a perfect example of a preserved car, in excellent aesthetic and functioning conditions.
 It is still presented with a good coating, flat but complete chrome trims, worn but complete interiors and several period details, such as the Condor radio, the new front headlights and rear fog light.
 There is also a rare old sticker of the Club delle Mille Miglia.
 The car still has the original Italian black plates.

-Italian registration and Italian license plates in order and updated.
-Tools available.
+Registration and Italian license plates in order and updated.